 Why Choose a Sole Proprietorship?

-Many small business owners in Kenya prefer sole proprietorships for several good reasons.
+Many small business owners in Kenya prefer sole proprietorships for several reasons.

 - Simple Setup: It takes only a few days to register a sole proprietorship through the eCitizen portal.
 No need for complex documents or multiple directors.

-- Low Costs: You don’t need a lawyer or accountant to get started.
+- Low Registration and Maintenance Costs: While professionals are always recommended, you do not need a lawyer or accountant to get started.
 This is ideal if you’re running on a tight budget.

 - Full Control: As the sole owner, you make all the decisions.
 You don’t have to consult a board or partners.